lgalaz/fullstack-javascript/react/State_Lifecycle/explanation.md

 State represents data that changes over time within a component.
 In class components, lifecycle methods manage setup and teardown.
 In function components, hooks like `useEffect` cover lifecycle behavior.

+State is a snapshot tied to a render.
+Updating state schedules a re-render, it does not mutate state in place.

 ## State with Function Components

 Use `useState` to create local state.